-Office Hours: The professor is available via email and phone 10:00am-5pm on weekdays.
+Office Hours: The professor is available via email and phone 10:00am-5pm Mondays,

+Wednesdays, and Fridays.
 Email is the best way to contact me.

-Class Meetings: This class meets 100% online August 19th to November 2nd amelioration
+Class Meetings: This class meets 100% online October 19 to December 19 amelioration

-Catalog Description:

-Social problems including causes, interrelationships, and programs of visit this website to be trained: Link to Blackboard Tutorial
+Catalog Description: Social problems including causes, interrelationships, and programs of visit this website to be trained:

-Prerequisites: SOCI 1301
+Prerequisites: None, however, SOCI 1301 is recommended

-To be successful, online students must be competent users of Blackboard and able to navigate and search the Internet, use email, attach and upload documents, download and save files, and have access to Microsoft Word and reliable Internet access.
+To be successful, online students should be competent users of Blackboard and able to navigate and search the Internet, use email, attach and upload documents, download and save files, and have access to Microsoft Word and reliable Internet access.
 If you are not a competent user of Blackboard,